Gabor On Drums

 I seized my opportunity and visited at least half of the exhibiting artists in their own studios or apartments, where they presented their works and themselves.
 Since there were fewer visitors than I expected, I was welcomed everywhere like a guest, greeted with snacks and soft drinks.
 I had plenty of time to talk to the artists about their art and the tough life of being an artist in NYC.
 My request to take a few pictures was consistently welcomed, even expected.

-(Music above is planned to the film „18 Hours“)
+(Music above is created for the film „18 Hours for Elon“)